Stan (streaming service): Stan Sport

 In November 2020, Stan began to acquire sports rights in association with Nine's Wide World of Sports.
 These events are carried in a new add-on subscription known as Stan Sport, while the Nine Network holds free-to-air rights to portions of these packages.

 In 2021, Stan and Nine began a three-year contract with Rugby Australia to air rugby union on the Nine Network and Stan.
 Ending a long-standing agreement with Fox Sports and Network 10, Stan holds the pay television rights, streaming all Super Rugby and Super W matches live and ad-free, as well as coverage of inbound tests involving Australia, Argentina, New Zealand, and South Africa, club matches, The Rugby Championship, the Bledisloe Cup, and the Shute Shield, among others.

 Stan and Nine also acquired rights to the French Open and Wimbledon tennis tournaments.

-In June 2021, Stan announced the acquisition of the rights to UEFA club competitions, including the UEFA Champions League beginning in August of 2021.
+In June 2021, Stan announced the acquisition of the rights to UEFA club competitions, including the UEFA Champions League beginning in August 2021.
 In the same announcement it was also revealed that the Australian Open would be broadcast on the platform.

+On 30 June 2025, Nine Entertainment (owner of Stan) acquired all broadcasting rights from Optus Sport for approximately AUD$300 million.
+All broadcasting rights will be transferred to Stan Sport, with Optus Sport to cease operations on 1 August 2025.